 Students will complete self-evaluation notes as directed.
 The self-evaluation is shared with the preceptor.
 Preceptors read and often add comments to the self-evaluation.
-The instructor reads the notes and will call the student to clarify, suggest, encourage, and support the student in achieving the course outcomes.
+The instructor reads the notes and may ask questions and make comments.
+The instructor may also call the student to clarify, suggest, encourage, and support the student in achieving the course outcomes.